 Under the master/slave model, the bus controller 14 provides flow control for all data communication transactions between the bus agents at their respective operating speeds.
-The bus interfaces 22 engage in data communication transactions on behalf of the functions of the peripherals 16.
-However, the bus interfaces 22 accept or transmit data only if they have been authorized or instructed (aka "polled") to do so by the bus controller 14.
+The bus interfaces 22 engage in data communication However, the bus interfaces 22 accept or transmit data only if they have been authorized or instructed (aka "polled") to do so by the bus controller 14.
 The bus signal distributors 18 serve strictly as signal distributors.
-They are merely transparent conduits when data communication transactions are conducted by the bus controller 14 and the bus interfaces 22 on behalf of the bus agents.
+They are merely transconducted by the bus controller 14 and the bus interfaces 22 on behalf of the bus agents.
 Thus, the bus signal distributors 18 never actively participate in data communication transactions, accept data or respond with data.

 The bus controller 14 systematically polls the functions of the interconnected peripherals 16 through their bus interfaces 22 for data communication transactions in accordance to a polling schedule which guarantees latencies and bandwidths to the isochronous functions of the interconnected peripherals 16.
 Polling of the isochronous functions of the interconnected peripherals 16 for data communication transactions are prioritized over for all other polling and as frequent as they are necessary to meet the guaranty.
-Polling of the asynchronous functions of the interconnected peripherals 16 through their bus interfaces 22 for data communication transactions are scheduled around the polling of the serial bus assembly 26' includes serial bus controller 14, 60 isochronous functions of the interconnected peripherals 16 for data communication transactions.
+Polling of the asynchronous functions of the interconnected peripherals 16 through their bus interfaces 22 for data communication transactions are scheduled around the polling of the isochronous functions of the interconnected peripherals 16 for data communication transactions.
 Preferably, the polling schedule is dynamically adapted to the interconnected peripherals 16 actually present.

-In some embodiments, the bus controller 14, the bus 65 signal distributors 18 and the bus interfaces 22 further engage in connection management transactions employing the same master/slave model for flow control.
+In some embodiments, the bus controller 14, the bus signal distributors 18 and the bus interfaces 22 further engage in connection management transactions employing the same master/slave model for flow control.
 Similarly, the bus controller 14 provides flow control for conducting the connection management transactions at the serial bus elements' respective operating speeds.
 The bus signal distributors 18 and the bus interfaces 22 respond to the connection management transactions, replying with control/status information as appropriate.
 The bus controller 14, during operation, polls the bus signal distributors 18 and the bus interfaces 22 for such transactions.
-Polling of the bus signal distributors 18 and the bus interfaces 22 for connection management transactions are also scheduled around polling 10 and in each case, the upstream port being "Port0".
-Node1 of the isochronous functions of the interconnected peripherals 16 for data communication transactions.
-Preferably, the expanded polling schedule is also dynamically adapted to the serial bus elements actually present.
+Polling of the bus signal 15 distributors 18 and the bus interfaces 22 for connection management transactions are also scheduled around polling of the isochronous functions of the interconnected peripherals 16 for data communication transactions.
+Preferably, the expanded polling schedule is also dynamically adapted to $\ ^{20}$ the serial bus elements actually present.

-present invention implemented by some embodiments for conducting the various transactions employing the master/ slave model of flow control.
-As illustrated, the polling schedule 30, also referred to a super frame, comprises of a An isochronous function 34a or 34b of an interconnected peripheral 16 is polled as frequent as it is necessary in one or more soft flames 32 of the super frame 30 to guarantee its latency and bandwidth.
-However, an asynchronous function 36a or 36b is polled only once in one soft frame 32 of the 25 super frame 30 for data communication transaction.
+FIG. 4 illustrate a frame based polling scheduling of the present invention implemented by some embodiments for conducting the various transactions employing the master/ 25 slave model of flow control.
+As illustrated, the polling schedule 30, also referred to a super frame, comprises of a number of sub-schedules 32, also referred to as soft frames.
+An isochronous function 34a or 34b of an interconnected peripheral 16 is polled as frequent as it is necessary in one or more soft frames 32 of the super frame 30 to guarantee its latency and bandwidth.
+However, an asynchronous function 36a or 36b is polled only once in one soft frame 32 of the super frame 30 for data communication transaction.
 Similarly, an interconnected device 38a or 38b is also polled only once in one soft frame 32 of the super frame 30 for connection management transaction.